Sodium phosphate dibasic/sodium phosphate monobasic (By mouth)

 - You will take several tablets at the same time.
 Your doctor will tell you how many tablets to take.

 - Drink 8 ounces of clear liquids each time you take a group of tablets.
-Examples of clear liquids are water, flavored water, lemonade (no pulp), ginger ale, or apple juice.
+Examples of clear liquids include water, flavored water, clear broth, herbal tea, black tea, coffee, clear soda, gelatin, popsicles, lemonade (no pulp), ginger ale, white grape juice, or apple juice.

-- Do not drink any purple or red liquids while you use this medicine.
+- Do not eat or drink alcohol, milk, anything purple or red, or any foods that have pulp while you use this medicine.

 - Oral liquid: Measure the oral liquid medicine with a marked measuring spoon, oral syringe, or medicine cup.
 Mix the oral liquid with at least 4 ounces of water before you drink it.
 After taking the liquid medicine, drink another full glass (8 ounces) of water.